-- 1. The firewall must include at least two interfaces one must be connected to the local network (e.g. Ethernet or WiFi network adapter), another must be connected to the Internet (e.g. Ethernet or WiFi network adapter, USB ADSL modem, analog modem or an ISDN adapter).
-TCP/IP parameters must be set properly at both/all interfaces. - Test functionality of the Internet connection and of traffic among hosts within the local network before you run the WinRoute installation.
-This test will reduce possible problems with debugging and error detections. - 2.
-Run WinRoute installation.
-Specify a username and password for access to the administration from the configuration wizard (for details, refer to chapters 2.3 and 2.7). - 3.
+1. The firewall must include at least two interfaces - one must be connected to the local network (e.g. Ethernet or WiFi network adapter), another must be connected to the Internet (e.g. Ethernet or WiFi network adapter, USB ADSL modem, analog modem or an ISDN adapter).

+On Windows, test functionality of the Internet connection and of traffic among hosts within the local network before you run the WinRoute installation.
+This test will reduce possible problems with debugging and error detections.

+- 2. Run WinRoute installation and in the wizard provide required basic parameters (for details, see chapter 2.4 or 2.7). - 3.
 Set interface groups and basic traffic rules using the Network Rules Wizard (see chapter 7.1). - 4.
 Run the DHCP server and set required IP ranges including their parameters (subnet mask, default gateway, DNS server address/domain name).
 For details, see chapter 8.2. - 5.
 Check DNS module settings.
 Define the local DNS domain if you intend to scan the hosts file and/or the DHCP server table.
 For details, see chapter 8.1. - 6.
 Set user mapping from the Active Directory domain or create/import local user accounts and groups.
 Set user access rights.
 For details see chapter 15. - 7.
-Define IP groups (chapter $\underline{14.1}$), time ranges (chapter $\underline{14.2}$) and URL groups (chapter $\underline{14.4}$), that will be used during rules definition (refer to chapter $\underline{14.2}$). - 8.
+Define IP groups (chapter 14.1), time ranges (chapter 14.2) and URL groups (chapter 14.4), that will be used during rules definition (refer to chapter 14.2). - 8.
 Create URL rules (chapter 12.2) and set the Kerio Web Filter module (chapter 12.3).
 Set HTTP cache and automatic configuration of browsers (chapter 8.5).
 Define FTP rules (chapter 12.5).

-- 9. Select an antivirus and define types of objects that will be scanned. - If you choose the integrated McAfee antivirus application, check automatic update settings and edit them if necessary. - External antivirus must be installed before it is set in WinRoute, otherwise it is not available in the combo box. - 10.
-Using one of the following methods set TCP/IP parameters for the network adapter of individual LAN clients: - Automatic configuration activate the Obtain an IP address automatically option.
+9. Select an antivirus and define types of objects that will be scanned.

+If you choose the integrated McAfee antivirus application, check automatic update settings and edit them if necessary.

+External antivirus must be installed before it is set in WinRoute, otherwise it is not available in the combo box.

+- 10. Using one of the following methods set TCP/IP parameters for the network adapter of individual LAN clients: - Automatic configuration activate the Obtain an IP address automatically option.
 Do not set any other parameters. - Manual configuration define IP address, subnet mask, default gateway address, DNS server address and local domain name.